 Documents to download

 Stamp duties are levied on conveyances and transfers of land and property, and on securities (share and bond) transactions.
 The term comes from the fact that historically stamps on documents, following their presentation to the Stamp Office, indicated payment.
 Land and property transactions are now charged Stamp Duty Land Tax (SDLT), whereas electronic transfers in securities are charged Stamp Duty Reserve Tax (SDRT).
-In 2018/19 stamp duties raised £15.6 billion in total; SDLT accounted for just over three quarters of this total (£11.9 billion).
+In 2019/20 stamp duties raised £15.1 billion in total.
+SDLT accounted for just over three quarters of this total (£11.6 billion); receipts from just residential properties were £8.4 billion.

 Historically stamp duty land tax (SDLT) has been charged at a single rate on the whole purchase price of a property, with different rates for different value bands.
 When the sale price of a property exceeded the threshold for a higher rate of duty, tax would be charged on a ‘slab basis’, at the higher rate on the whole value of the sale rather than the part of the price above the threshold.
 The tax has been charged at the same rate of tax irrespective of the number of residential properties owned by the buyer.
 Both of these aspects of the tax have been reformed in recent years.